Navigating Through The Occupational Therapy Continuum Of Care

 The patient is usually at a higher level of function if they leave directly from the hospital to home with home health.

 Outpatient therapy is generally the last part of the rehab continuum.
-It is after the patient has made the transitions from acute, to inpatient and/or subacute rehab, and possibly home health.
+It is after the patient has made the transitions from acute care, to inpatient and/or subacute rehab, and possibly home health.

-Individuals receiving outpatient therapy are typically medically stable, independent in ADLs or have help with ADLs, and can drive or get transportation to outpatient settings easily.
-They are not considered homebound if they can attend outpatient.
+Individuals receiving outpatient therapy services are typically medically stable, independent in ADLs or have help with ADLs, and can drive or get transportation to outpatient settings easily.
+They are not considered homebound if they can attend outpatient therapy.

 There are multiple types of outpatient therapy based on the patient’s needs.
 These can include (but are certainly not limited to): neuro outpatient therapy, hand therapy, general orthopedic outpatient therapy, mental health, industrial & return-to-work programs, and lymphedema programs.

-There you have it.
+And there you have it!
 The occupational therapy continuum of care, from start to finish!
-Of course, each patient’s path will differ along the continuum, with some needing all stages and some only needing home health or outpatient.
+It is worth mentioning again that each person’s path will differ along the continuum, with some people needing all stages and some only seeing OT 1-2 times in acute care.

-I hope this helps to give you an idea of the typical pathways for your future discharge recommendations.
+We hope this article helps to give you an idea of the typical pathways for any future discharge recommendations and the different types of OT for adults.
+If you have any questions, let us know in the comments below!